Dixel1/Fix-Windows-Local-Security-Authority-Protection/README.md

 ![LSA_protection_error](https://github.com/Sarvagon/Fix-Windows-Local-Security-Protection/assets/63664894/e5fa5c70-c351-4cf9-9a22-2c48759cd91f)

-## INSTRUCTIONS to use Fix-Windows-Local-Security-Protection :
+## INSTRUCTIONS to use Fix-Windows-Local-Security-Authority-Protection :
 1) Download the .zip or .7z file (you will find them in the "releases" section) and place it on your Desktop.
 2)
 ![image](https://github.com/Sarvagon/Fix-Windows-Local-Security-Protection/assets/63664894/f37ce1f6-0ba7-41a1-8b40-98801d8b1826)